-Step Two: Time to add the water!
-I wanted to create my water entirely out of blue and white beads but didn’t want to spend too much on beads.
-So I searched my house for something I could use that would work outside and found some plastic dividers – the kind used to divide sections of a binder.
-I used the blue one to create raindrops that could be mixed in with my beads.
-I cut them by hand and punched holes at both the top and bottom of each raindrop using a small hole punch.
+Step Two: Create water coming out of the spout using beads.
+I wanted to create my water entirely out of blue and white beads but didn’t want to spend that much money.
+So I searched my house for something I could use that would work outside and found some plastic dividers – the kind you use to divide sections of a binder.

 When it was time to add the blue raindrops, I used two more of the crimping beads to secure the decorative beads above and below it.
 When I tried stringing the raindrops on without those, the beads fell down on top of the raindrop, causing it to squish and bubble out.

 When the strand was finished, I added one more crimp bead to end the strand of beads.

 Since I only had 3 large clear pennants, I used my blue raindrops to start my other three water strands.
 I started them the same way as I did when I used the clear crystal pennants.